Form a Limited Liability Company in Virginia

 You’ll need a registered agent in addition to an organizer as well.
 It’s a requirement of your Articles of Organization (jump to #6 for more information).
 Also, take a look at our article, Registered Agent Service to learn why all companies must have registered agents.

 4. Decide Your Ownership and Management Structure.

 In your Articles of Organization, you’ll have to state whether your LLC will be managed by managers or members.
 You’ll also need to state whether it will be managed by all members, by multiple managers, or by a single manager.
-The following guides can help you in making this decision: Member-Managed LLC and Manager-Managed LLC.

 5. Create an Operating Agreement.

 In the state of Virginia, you don’t need to have an Operating Agreement if you are an LLC.
 Instead, according to default laws, an implied operating agreement will be created.
 Still, it’s up to you to make sure that this default operating agreement meets all of your business’s needs.